maphaiyarath/employee-tracker/README.md

 * [Contributing](#contributing)

 ## Description
-Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
-Often these interfaces are known as Content Management Systems.
-In this homework assignment, your challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.

-Build a command-line application that at a minimum allows the user to:
+This is a command-line application for managing a company's employees using Node, Inquirer.js, and MySQL.
+This app allows you to:
-    Add departments, roles, employees
-    View departments, roles, employees
+- add departments (employees and roles SOON!)
+- view departments / employees / roles
-    Update employee roles
+- (update employee roles SOON!)

-Bonus points if you're able to:
+Future features could include the ability to:
+- delete departments / employees / roles
-    Update employee managers
+- update employee managers
-    View employees by manager
+- view employees by manager
-    Delete departments, roles, and employees
-    View the total utilized budget of a department -- ie the combined salaries of all employees in that department
+- view the total utilized budget of a department, i.e. the combined salaries of all employees in that department

 ## Installation
 Use the following command for installation: